kavinda-100/DotNet-8-Identity-Auth/README.md

 ## Asp.Net Core 8 Role-Based Authorization and Claims with JWT Bearer Token Authentication

-This project will cover `Role-Based Authorization and Claims` with `JWT Bearer Token` Authentication.
+This project will cover `Role-Based Authorization and Claims` with `JWT Bearer Token` Authentication. and use `Extension Method` for `ServiceCollection` and `ApplicationBuilder` for better code readability.

 ### Tools and Technologies
 - JetBrains Rider